Table of Contents

 Diagnosis and Differential Diagnosis of Anemia of Chronic Disease

-If the underlying disease is known and is accompanied by signs of anemia, suspecting an anemia of chronic diseases is reasonable buthas to be further verified.
+If the underlying disease is known and is accompanied by signs of anemia, suspecting anemia of chronic diseases is reasonable but has to be further verified.

 Laboratory tests will initially show hyporegenerative, normochromic, normocytic anemia.
 Only further in the course of the disease, can it be narrowed down as hypochromic, microcytic anemia.

 Hematocrit, erythrocyte, and reticulocyte levels are reduced.
-Hemoglobin is also reduced, but the level usually does not fall below 9.0 g/dl.
+Hgb is also reduced, but the level usually does not fall below 9.0 g/dL.
 In contrast, ferritin will be increased since iron insufficiency is not absolute and is primarily a dysfunction of iron homeostasis.
 It is crucial to identify this circumstance because it is a way to exclude iron sufficiency anemia as a differential diagnosis.

-Furthermore, measurement of the inflammatory markers is indicative.
-Patients with anemia of chronic inflammation have increased BSR and CRP.
+Furthermore, the measurement of the inflammatory markers is indicative.
+Patients with anemia of chronic inflammation have increased blood sedimentation rate (BSR) and C-reactive protein (CRP).
 A bone marrow examination can detect normal or increased iron storage.

 The causes of anemia can be diverse.
-Since different triggers such as hemorrhages or hemolysis could be present simultaneously during the course of a disease and since this could always change, the clinical manifestation of an already diagnosed anemia, such a diagnosis will have to be reassessed regularly.
+Since different triggers, such as hemorrhages or hemolysis, could be present simultaneously during disease and since this could always change the clinical manifestation of an already diagnosed anemia, such a diagnosis will have to be reassessed regularly.
 It is a diagnosis of exclusion.

 Treatment of Anemia of Chronic Diseases

-The first priority is to treat the underlying disease.
+The 1st priority is to treat the underlying disease.
 Additionally, an erythropoietin substitution might be considered.
-Oral iron therapy is ineffective, and due to the relative iron insufficiency, which cannot be remedied by oral intake of iron, it is contraindicated.
+Oral iron therapy is ineffective, and, due to the relative iron insufficiency which cannot be remedied by the oral intake of iron, it is contraindicated.